 3.0 Expected Usage Case

 The project will be used indoors so there will be no environmental constraints.
 The project will be used in a stationary setting.
-The product will be placed on table and users are recommended to interact with product stationarily.
-The project will be processing one user request at a time, so one user will use the machine instance of the project a time.
+The product will be placed on table and users interact with productthrough the web interface.
+The Barbot will be processing one user request at a time, so one user will use the machine instance of the project one at a time.
 However, other users can use the web interface of the project to order the drink at the same time when our machine is working on previous user’s order.
 So multiple users can use the web interface of the project at the same time.
 Since our project involves alcohol, all users are expected to be above the age of 21 and non-allergic to alcohol beverages.

 4.0 Design Constraints